Avinash415/modernmyportfolio/README.md

 # 👨‍💻 Personal Portfolio Website

-Welcome to my **Personal Developer Portfolio** built using **Next.js**, **TypeScript**, and **Tailwind CSS**.
+Welcome to my **Personal Developer Portfolio Website** built using **Next.js**, **TypeScript**, and **Tailwind CSS**.
 This website showcases my projects, technical skills, experience, and achievements as a software engineer.
 It's fully responsive, fast, and optimized for modern browsers.

 ---